diffusor/taketake/design/robust_file_copy.rst

    ``setup => [listen] => prompt``

    a.
-Skip if ``.filename_guess`` exists, pushing its
+Skip steps b and c if ``.filename_guess`` exists,
-      contents into the outbound queue to step 3
+      filling in the guess into the TransferInfo

    b.
 Run speech to text, parse timestamp, construct filename guess